 Distinctive Characteristics

-Spanish marigold is known for its distinctive characteristics.
+Spanish marigolds are known for their distinctive characteristics.
 The plant has a strong, pungent odor that is said to repel insects and pests.
-The leaves of the plant are finely divided and are arranged in an alternate pattern.
+The leaves of the plant are finely divided and arranged in an alternate pattern.
 The flowers of the plant are large and showy, with bright yellow or orange petals that are arranged in a circular pattern.
 The flowers bloom in the summer and fall and are followed by small, oblong fruits.

 Spanish marigold is a popular garden plant that is easy to grow and maintain.
 It prefers full sun and well-drained soil and can tolerate drought and heat.
 The plant is often used in flower beds, borders, and containers, and is also used as a cut flower.